Rachit-Mindwatt/Model-Taring---Edge-Impulse/README.md

 # Model-Taring---Edge-Impulse
 How to Train a ML model on Edge Impulse

+You can visit [Link](https://youtu.be/nkENds3GPNs?si=vf1YQZ3EXoSreaMc) for a better and deep understanding

 **Steps to Train a Model on Edge Impulse**

 #**1.
 Set up Edge Impulse Studio**